 - Tips less than $20 per month that you were not required to report to your employer

-Line 3: Write in the total tips reported to your employer.
-This is found in box 7 of your W-2.
+Line 3: Write in the total amount of tips reported to your employer.
+You can find this number in Box 7 of your W-2.

 Line 4: Subtract Line 3 from Line 2.
 These are the additional tips you must include in your wages on Line 1 of the 2018 or 2019 Form 1040, or Line 7 of Forms 1040 from tax year 2017 or earlier.
-These are also the additional tips on which you need to calculate your Social Security and Medicare taxes.
+These are also the additional tips on which you must calculate your Social Security and Medicare taxes.

-Line 5: Total up all the cash tips that were less than $20 per month, and so you were not required to report them to your employer.
+Line 5: Total up all the cash tips that were less than $20 per month so you were not required to report them to your employer.

 Line 6: Subtract Line 5 from Line 4.
-These are the tips subject to Medicare tax.
-Enter this figure both on Line 6 and again on Line 2 of Schedule U, which is found at the bottom of Form 4137.
+These are the tips that are subject to the Medicare tax.
+Enter this figure on Line 6.

 Line 7: This line is already filled in with the Social Security wage base of $137,700 as of 2019.
 You don't have to pay Social Security tax on earnings over this amount, so you don't have to do anything here.
 The wage base increases annually to keep pace with inflation.

-Line 8: Add up all your wages reported on your W-2 statements in boxes 3 and 7, and your tier 1 railroad retirement benefits if you had any.
+Line 8: Add up all your wages reported on your W-2 statements in Boxes 3 and 7, as well as your tier 1 railroad retirement benefits if you had any.
 These are the wages subject to Social Security tax.
 Put the total figure on Line 8.

 Line 13: Add Lines 11 and 12 together.
 This is your additional Social Security and Medicare tax.
-You must also enter this figure on Line 59 of your Form 1040 tax return.
+You must also enter this figure on Line 6 of Schedule 2 of your 2019 Form 1040 tax return.
 The total from this Schedule transfers to Line 15 on Form 1040.

 Strategies for Allocated Tips

-If your allocated tips are the same as what's recorded in your daily log and you reported your tips to your employer, then it's likely that your employer reported this amount in the wrong place.
-Ask your employer if this amount should have been reported on box 7 (Social Security tips) instead of box 8 (Allocated tips).
-If your employer won't correct your W-2, just go ahead and fill out Form 4137 using the figure in box 8.
+If your allocated tips are the same as what's recorded in your daily log and you did report them to your employer, your employer probably reported this amount in the wrong place.
+Ask your employer if this amount should have been reported in Box 7 for Social Security tips instead of Box 8.

-If your allocated tips are less than what's recorded in your daily log and you reported your tips to your employer, something is probably wrong with your employer's recordkeeping system.
-You should report the allocated tips on Form 4137, plus any additional tips you show in your daily records, and ask your employer to correct your W-2.
+Something is probably wrong with your employer's recordkeeping system if your allocated tips are less than what's recorded in your daily log and you reported your tips to your employer.
+You should report the allocated tips on Form 4137, plus any additional tips you show in your daily records.
+Ask your employer to correct your W-2.

 Ask your employer how he calculated your allocated tips amount if you didn't keep a record of your tip income.
-Ask to see computer records, daily or weekly sales reports, or other information that would show your sales and your tip income.
-If your employer refuses to share this information with you, you'll have to proceed very carefully and start keeping your own daily records to protect yourself.
+Ask to see computer records, daily or weekly sales reports, or other information that would show your sales and your tips.
+You'll have to proceed very carefully and start keeping your own daily records to protect yourself if your employer refuses to share this information with you.

 What to Expect From the IRS